-The DPharm is a natural extension to the existing postgraduate portfolio provided by the School of Pharmacy at Keele, building on our expertise in delivering the Advanced Professional Practice programme and supporting postgraduate research, scholarship and evaluation.
-The DPharm will provide the opportunity for pharmacists to achieve the highest academic qualification in a progressive way related to their professional and career development.
+The DPharm utilises the expertise of the postgraduate team at Keele’s School of Pharmacy (CPD4ALL) who have been delivering advanced practice programmes and supporting postgraduate research, scholarship and evaluation since 2007.
+The DPharm will provide the opportunity for pharmacists to achieve the highest academic qualification that is directly related to their professional practice and career development.

-The Programme will be taught over 4 years in two parts.
+The Programme will be taught over 4-7 years in two Parts.

-During Part 1, you will study specific modules using a variety of learning media and tools, at a distance from the University in your home and workplace.
+During Part 1, you will study specific modules at a distance from the University in your home and workplace.
 You will also attend some workshops at the University where you will share progress with other students and staff through group work and presentations.

 Once you have successfully completed Part 1 you will undertake research in Part 2 to produce your doctoral thesis for the DPharm.
-You will be supported by a supervisory team, members of which will have completed the University’s training requirements for supervisors of research projects, and further training specific to professional doctorates.
-You will be assigned to a member of academic staff, according to the general thematic area of your research, who will be your principal supervisor.
+You will be supported by a supervisory team, members of which will have completed the University’s training requirements for supervisors of research projects and are experienced researchers.
+You will be assigned two supervisors, according to the general thematic area of your research, one of whom will be your principal supervisor.
 As well as receiving personal support from your supervisor, you will be able to share and discuss your work with other students and tutors during occasional face-to-face seminars and tutorials at Keele.

-Students who, for any reason, do not to proceed to year 3 may be awarded a Postgraduate Certificate in Advanced Professional Practice or given the opportunity to submit a dissertation for the MSc in Advanced Professional Practice award.
+Students who, for any reason, do not to proceed to Year 3 may be awarded a Postgraduate Certificate / Diploma in Advanced Practice or given the opportunity to complete modules to achieve the MSc in Advanced Practice award.

 Candidates for the DPharm programme must be pharmacists or pharmacy technicians who are registered with the General Pharmaceutical Council (GPhC) and working full or part-time in an appropriate organisation where they are permitted to conduct work-based research and evaluation.
 In addition, candidates must have a: